Friday, May 30, 2014

 Friday, May 9, 2014

-Day-tripping to Isla Contoy
+Day-tripping to Isla Contoy, Mexico!

-The bay at Isla Contoy
+The bay at Isla Contoy.

 "Hi, is your name Kevin?"
 I asked uncertainly, thinking I recognized him.

 "No, my name is Joe, but I can be Kevin if you want me to," he quipped.
-His response elicited good natured laughs from everyone, easing the strangers-meeting-strangers awkwardness.
-By the time we had been fitted with life jackets, flippers, goggles and a snorkel we were chatting easily.
+His response elicited good-natured laughs from everyone, easing the strangers-meeting-strangers awkwardness.
+By the time we had been fitted with life jackets, flippers, goggles and a snorkel, we were chatting easily.

 After several days of wind and high waves, the weather was finally perfect for a boat trip to the Isla Contoy National Park.
-The three of us - our neighbour Andy, my niece Renee, and I - had been waiting all week for this day.
+The three of us, our neighbour Andy, my niece Renee, and I, had been waiting all week for this day.

 Lovely and quiet

-View from the blue observation tower
+View from the blue observation tower.

-Our crew suggested that we explore the island pathways keeping an eye out for the meaner residents, or go for a refreshing swim in the bay while they cooked up a meal for us.
+Our crew suggested that we explore the island pathways, keeping an eye out for the meaner residents, or go for a refreshing swim in the bay while they cooked up a meal for us.
 They chopped, and peeled, and sliced, and diced, creating a scrumptiously fresh meal of grilled chicken, grilled fish, pineapple and tomato salad, plus guacamole.
-The guacamole was so good "Kevin/otherwise known as Joe" and I were reluctant to share with anyone else.
+The guacamole was so good, "Kevin/otherwise known as Joe," and I were reluctant to share with anyone else.

 Noah Garcia - cooking up a great meal